giulnicole/EpiData/README.md

 In this objects exact locations and CpGs' names are present (labeled as chr:bp).

 Assume that from the experiment we endend up with a dataset not only contanining chromosome 22, the optimal situation would be split dataset per each chromosome and perform a parallelized analysis.
+Otherwise own data can be use, derived from object class such as **SummarizedExperiment** object.

 ## Analysis part 1: data set and cleaning the whole matrix of the CpGs